Gunnydelight/documentation-theme-jekyll/pages/wow-shuffles/cata-shuffle/mop-vial-of-the-sands.md

 ```

 ## Tips and Tricks
-When doing this farms, be aware of the following:
+When doing this shuffle, be aware of the following:

 * You may be able to save some gold going out and farming in bulk the **Flasks** required for the **Vial of the Sands mount**.
 Any edge against your competitors buying straight mats, you'll be in a more favorable position!
 * Unlock **WOD Archeology** and over time, you can casually earn **Restored Artifacts** for **Mantid Jars**.